The Honey Harvest

 |

-Objective The post-extraction measurement covers the entire batch, not an individual frame, and determines what happens next. |
+Objective The post-extraction measurement covers the entire batch, not an isolated frame, and determines the rest of the process. |

 Interpreting the result.